Fresh From The Farm

 Larder: a place where food is stored; pantry.

 Our larder is filled with seasonal, local and southern ingredients fresh from the farm.
 Local ingredients are from within our state, Florida.
 Southern ingredients are from East of Texas and South of the Mason-Dixon Line.
-We’re proud to support these independent farms and bring you a taste of what the South has to offer.
+We’re proud to support these independent farms.

 Country Hams from Broadbent’s in Kuttawa, Kentucky: